grpc/grpc-web/doc/roadmap.md

 Like everywhere, Web platforms and technologies are constantly evolving, often with many inter-dependent ecosystems.
-As much as we like to open-source everything, we also need keep the balance between creating a reusable and stable open-source solution and meeting those requirements unique to Google's Web application ecosystems (such as search).
+As much as we like to open-source everything, we also need keep the balance between creating a reusable and stable open-source solution and meeting those requirements unique to Google's Web applications (such as search).

 # Roadmap Features (in no particular order)